Steel Legs for 28 Inch Desks

 This slow-cure epoxy was still fairly wet, which apparently isn't ideal

-This isn’t going to be an epoxy table so to speak but there is a rather large rather noticeable rather in the way but really cool natural crack that runs about a quarter of the length of the table
+This isn’t exactly an epoxy table, but there’s a large, noticeable, and slightly obstructive yet really cool natural crack that runs about a quarter of the table's length.

 salvaged table legs for sale

-Building up a "dam" around the large crack will allow him to fill thicker than the wood
+Building up a "dam" around the large crack will allow you to fill thicker than the wood

 Why use black epoxy?
-Black is actually the most discreet color one can use because a lot of these woods have really natural black streaks in them and also it kind of resembles more of just a shadow than anything so if you want a really discreet void filled.
-Black epoxy is the no-brainer
+Black is actually the most discreet color to use because many of these woods have natural black streaks, and it resembles more of a shadow than anything else.
+So, if you want a truly discreet void filled, black is a great choice.
+Black epoxy is the no-brainer.

 Lie Nielsen chisel plane